Consumer medicine information

 Shingrix must be reconstituted prior to administration.

-1. Withdraw the entire contents of the vial containing the suspension into the syringe.
+1. Withdraw the entire contents of the vial containing the suspension into a syringe with a suitable needle (21G to 25G).

 2. Add the entire contents of the syringe into the vial containing the powder.